datopian/ckanext-authz-service/README.md

 specified, or simply omitted if no following parts are specified as well.

-To specify "all actions" in a scope that has a subscope, the `*` representing "all actions" must not be omitted, to ensure that the scoep string has 4 parts.
+To specify "all actions" in a scope that has a subscope, the `*` representing "all actions" must not be omitted, to ensure that the scope string has 4 parts.

 ### Examples: